 Who do I contact to reserve my date and time for the performance?
-Please check back here in September to register for the 2019 season.
+Registration forms for the 2019 season can be filled out here.
 For questions or inquiries about registration, please email [email protected].

 What types of groups can perform in this program?
 Middle- and high-school-aged vocal, orchestral and band ensembles from public and private schools are eligible to register.

 Are there auditions for Young Music Makers?
 No, the program is not adjudicated and is open to all eligible ensembles, subject to the availability of dates.

 What is the cost of participating in Young Music Makers?
 There is no charge for participation.
 Schools from outside the NY-NJ-CT tri-state region are eligible for the program if they schedule a tour of the Lincoln Center campus.
 The tour component is optional for schools within the NY-NJ-CT tri-state area.
 If your group requests and is approved for electricity, a fee of $45 to cover the cost of a sound permit will apply.